Fr4nsy32/cats-facts-project/README.md

 ## Optimizations📱

-The project is optimised for desktop and mobile screens using React and CSS @media query. <br>
+The project is optimised for desktop, tablet and mobile screens using React and CSS @media query. <br>
 ‼️Reload the page to use the react media in responsive design mode ‼️

 The components are also animated with the [Framer Library](https://www.framer.com/motion/).